 Having trouble using WASHwatch.org?
 Take a look at our list of frequently asked questions.
-If you need additional support, we would be happy to help.
+If you need additional support, we are happy to help.
 Please email us at: firstname.lastname@example.org

 1. What are traffic light scores?

-Each indicator is scored separately for urban and rural populations.
-Indicators are weighted by the percentage of the countries urban and rural populations.
+Most eThekwini indicators are scored separately for urban and rural populations.
+Such indicators are weighted by the percentage of a country’s urban and rural populations.
 For example, if a country’s rural population represents 40% of the total population, the rural indicator score has a weighting of 40%, and the urban indicator score has a weighting of 60%.
-Rural and urban scores are combined to represent the overall score for the commitment.
+Rural and urban scores are combined to represent the overall score for a commitment.